frink-okn/frink-landing-zone/docs/okn/sawgraph-kg.md

-# SAW Graph
-Safe Agricultural Products and Water Graph
+# SAW Graph: Safe Agricultural Products and Water Graph

 The Contaminant Observation and Samples Ontology (ContaminOSO) developed as part of the AIKnowsPFAS and SAWGraph projects.